 - The Hopping Pot (Diagon Alley, Orlando)

 - Florean Fortescue’s Ice-Cream Parlour (Diagon Alley, Orlando)

 During the lunch hour when everyone else is waiting in line and trying to find a seat at the Three Broomsticks and Leaky Cauldron, you can ride the rides.
 Then, grab a late lunch with no lines – this is the way to skip the lines without paying extra!

-Tip #7: Try the Three Types of Butterbeer
+Tip #11: Try all SEVEN Types of Butterbeer

-Did you know there are three types of Butterbeer at the Wizarding World?
+Did you know there are seven types of Butterbeer at the Wizarding World?
 Everyone knows about cold Butterbeer and frozen Butterbeer, but there’s also hot Butterbeer – only offered on chilly days, like near the holidays.
 You can also enjoy Butterbeer fudge, Butterbeer soft-serve, Butterbeer ice cream, and Butterbeer potted cream.

-(If you want to make Butterbeer at home, I’ve got you covered with the ultimate easy Butterbeer recipe.)
+(If you want to make your own Butterbeer at home, I’ve got you covered with the ultimate easy Butterbeer recipe.)